LoginRadius/engineering-portal/content/software-development-engineer-in-test/index.md

 > Tester or Quality Analyst who has good programming experience and developed the test automation framework can be promoted to a new role as SDET and can participate in the development cycle, acceptance testing, or unit testing.

-Automation Engineers or Quality Analysts are expected for more duties over a general testing role like test planning, test environment setup, test execution, test-data preparation, performance, security testing, developing test automation tools, etc. In contrast, SDET is expected to have the domain knowledge to participate in designing the test cases.
+Automation Engineers or Quality Analysts are expected for more duties and more <a href="https://www.loginradius.com/blog/async/challenges_faced_by_qa/"> QA processing challenges</a> over a general testing role like test planning, test environment setup, test execution, test-data preparation, performance, security testing, developing test automation tools, etc. In contrast, SDET is expected to have the domain knowledge to participate in designing the test cases.

 ## SDETs: The need